fabioricali/hashtagfy/README.md

 # hashtagfy2

-Convert any text to #hashtag
+Convert any text to #hashtag.
+This fork of <a href="https://www.npmjs.com/package/hashtagfy">hashtagfy</a> replace string template with string concatenation.

 ## Installation
 ```